o1-labs/proof-systems/README.md

 |      2^15       | 4947  |
 |      2^16       | 5018  |

+## Benchmarks
+Right now there are only runtime benchmarks in kimchi, can be run this way
+> cargo criterion --bench time
+It requires cargo-criterion
+> cargo install cargo-criterion it is possible to filter the benchmarks to be run with a regular expression, for example to only run Proving benchmarks:
+> cargo criterion --bench time -- Proving

 ## Organization

 The project is organized in the following way: